 Corus owns 39 radio stations across the country.
 A complete list of our stations, including city of origin, call letters and format can be found by clicking on Our Brands section of the website.

-The company’s portfolio of multimedia offerings encompasses 33 specialty television services with premium brands including Global Television, W Network, HGTV Canada, Food Network Canada, HISTORY®, Showcase, National Geographic, Disney Channel Canada, YTV and Nickelodeon Canada.
+The company’s portfolio of multimedia offerings encompass 33 specialty television services and 15 conventional television stations with premium brands including Global Television, W Network, HGTV Canada, Food Network Canada, Magnolia Network Canada, The HISTORY® Channel, Showcase, Adult Swim, National Geographic, Disney Channel Canada and YTV, along with streaming platforms STACKTV, TELETOON+ and the Global TV App.
 A complete list of our services can be found by clicking on the Our Brands section of the website.

-In addition to television and radio assets, Corus Entertainment owns a suite of digital assets, animation software company Toon Boom Animation Inc., as well as technology and media services.
-Corus is an established creator of globally distributed content through Nelvana animation studio, Corus Studios, and children’s book publishing house Kids Can Press.
-The company also owns innovative full-service social digital agency so.da, and lifestyle entertainment company Kin Canada.
+Corus Entertainment also owns digital and streaming services, as well as technology and media services.
+Corus is an established creator of globally distributed content through animation studio Nelvana, scripted and unscripted content producer Corus Studios, and children’s book publishing house Kids Can Press.
+The company also owns a full-service social digital agency so.da, and lifestyle entertainment company Kin Canada.

 Yes.
 Our radio stations and specialty television networks carry PSAs – please contact the individual stations or networks directly.

-We can deliver your brands to the right audiences at the right time using digital platforms, television, and radio.
-Use the link below to contact our Sales Team today.
+We can deliver your brands to the right audiences at the right time using digital and streaming platforms, television, and radio.
+Click here to contact our Sales Team today.

 We receive many proposals from various companies on a regular basis.
 We cannot respond to every call or service proposal.
 However, if we are interested, we will contact your company for further details.
-Please visit here for more information and guidelines for submitting proposals.
 Note that mailed submissions will not be accepted.
 Electronic submission can be sent to: